open-mmlab/mmgeneration/docs/quick_run.md

 ### Sample images with unconditional GANs

-MMGeneration provides high-level APIs for sampling images by using unconditional GANs.
-Here is an example of building StyleGAN2-256 and obtaining the synthesized images.
+MMGeneration provides high-level APIs for sampling images with unconditional GANs.
+Here is an example for building StyleGAN2-256 and obtaining the synthesized images.

 ```python
 import mmcv